 He didn’t respond to that.
 He’d spoken of her before, how he’d easily outlived her.
 After all, though he looked to be twenty, he was actually over fifty years old.

 “Maybe she was your real mother,” Siri said.
 “After all, she helped you deceive the priests in keeping that book.
 Plus, she cared for you in a way they never did.
 It makes sense that, if they were going to bring you to the palace and raise you in secret, they might as well bring your mother too.
-Who better to care for you.”
+Who better to care for you?”

 He nodded, then scribbled on the board with one hand--the other around Siri’s waist.
 Perhaps you are right.
-It now seems suspicious to me that she would die as she did.
+Though it now seems suspicious to me that she would die as she did.
 She was one of the few who could have told me the truth.

 This seemed to make him even more sad, and Siri pulled him close, laying her head on his chest.

 Please, he wrote.
 Tell me of your family.
-Then, he put his other hand around her.

 “My parents were often frustrated with me,” Siri said.
 “But, they did love me.
 Do love me.
-I think they would have been far less frustrated if they didn’t.
+I think they would have been far less frustrated with me if they didn’t.
 They just wanted me to do what they thought was right.
 And. . .well, the more time I spend in Hallandren, the more I wish I would have listened to them, at least a little bit.

 “Ridger was right above me, and he was rather sweet to me when we were younger.
 I was always getting him into trouble.
-Maybe that was part of why my parents got so frustrated with me.
 He was the heir, and I had him thoroughly corrupted, at least until he got old enough to realize he had duties he needed to attend to.
 Still, he’s a little like you.
 Very kind hearted, always trying to do what is right.
 He didn’t eat as many sweets, though.”

 Susebron smiled faintly, squeezing her shoulder.

 “Then, there was Fafen.
 I didn’t really know her that well.
-She joined a monastery when she was still quite young--for which I was glad.
+She joined a monastery when I was still quite young--and I was glad for her sacrifice.
 It’s kind of seen as a duty, in Idris, to provide at least one child for the monasteries.
 They’re the ones who grow the food for the poor, and who take care of things that need to be done around the city.
 Pruning, washing, painting.
 Anything to be of service.”

 He reached over.
 A little like a king, he wrote.
 Living a life to serve others.